Join a local wildlife group

 The Alnwick Wildlife Group holds monthly indoor meetings from September to May, each with a speaker supported by a visual presentation.
 The group also produces a monthly members’ newsletter and holds occasional field trips.
 They encourage a friendly, social environment for all who attend, and indoor meeting always end with free refreshments.

-Note: All Alnwick Wildlife Group talks and walks are cancelled until further notice.
+Note: It is hoped to restart Alnwick Wildlife Group talks and walks as restrictions ease.
 Please refer to the AWG website or the monthly newsletters for updates.
+Please note the venue change to St James's Church Centre (details below).

 When: Last Wednesday of each month at 7.30pm